 When moving to a new area, it can feel a bit scary and lonely at times, so one of the best things to do when moving home is to introduce yourself to your neighbors (wiki) when you move in.
 Even if you don’t end up being the closest of friends with them, it is good to know some familiar faces and know who you are living next to, in case you are ever in a time of need.
 You could even give them a little gift such as some homemade cookies to establish a positive welcome and give a kind gesture to indicate that you are happy to be there.
 You will also end up bumping into them throughout the time you live there, so you may as well do the formal introductions as early on as you can.

 Work Out a Theme for the Rooms

 When beginning to kit your house out, it can be easier to begin if you know what kind of theme you are going for.
 This will give you a good starting point and will make it easier for others to keep their eyes out for pieces of furniture or decorations that you might like.
-A theme could be really specific or quite vague – for example, you could go for a theme that is related to a certain time of year, or a theme related to your favorite film, or even a theme related to a specific color.
+A theme could be really specific or quite vague – for example, you could go for a theme that is related to a certain time of year, a theme related to your favorite film, or even a theme related to a specific color.
 Take a look at different showrooms as well as magazine spreads for a bit of inspiration, and when you see something that stands out to you, try and keep it in mind so that you can emulate what they have created.

-Once you have the basics sorted, moving in will seem like a breeze and it will be an exciting opportunity to decorate something that is fully under your control.
+Once you have the basics sorted, moving in will seem like a breeze, and it will be an exciting opportunity to decorate something that is entirely under your control.
 If you are moving in alone, try and recruit a friend or a family member to give you a helping hand with the process – even if you are in control of the visual elements, it could be really helpful to have someone there to give advice.
 Happy moving in day, and good luck!